ngocdoan/cybersolAMM-swap/README.md

 ## Summary

-IdentitySwap is an Automatic Money Market (AMM) dApp that demonstrates the concept of Decentralised Identity on the Solana SPL Token-Swap program.
+IdentitySwap is Automatic Money Market (AMM) dApp that demonstrates the concept of Decentralised Identity on the Solana SPL Token-Swap program.
 A user can interact with a liquidity pool only if they are in possession of a valid